Fuel CompareMyFitnessPal vs YAZIO11 min read

 Winner: Tie

 Both apps offer basic Apple Watch integration.
-Neither provides a full companion experience — no robust daily summaries, no comprehensive logging from the wrist, no progress rings that reflect your full nutritional picture.
+Neither provides a full companion experience.
+No robust daily summaries, no comprehensive logging from the wrist, no progress rings that reflect your full nutritional picture.
 The Watch support on both platforms is a minimal feature rather than a differentiated experience.
-For users who want a comprehensive wrist-based nutrition experience — quick logging, progress rings, daily summaries, and water tracking — neither app delivers.
-The Apple Watch integration on both platforms is functional but shallow, offering basic calorie checking without the depth that health-focused Watch users have come to expect from the platform.
+For users who want a comprehensive wrist-based nutrition experience, neither app delivers.

-MyFitnessPal is the right choice if you are primarily based in the United States, need the largest possible food database, and value wide third-party integrations.
+MyFitnessPal is the right choice if you are primarily based in the United States, need the largest possible food database (20M+ entries), and value wide third-party integrations.
 You eat a varied diet with many branded products and want the confidence that almost anything will be in the database.
-You are willing to pay $19.99/month for barcode scanning and an ad-free experience, or you can tolerate the ads on the free tier.
-You do not need coaching, fasting tools, or a polished design — you need comprehensive food coverage.
-The app's massive community and ecosystem of integrations also provide value for users who connect their nutrition data with fitness trackers, gym apps, and other health platforms.
+You are willing to pay $19.99 per month or $79.99 per year for barcode scanning and an ad-free experience, or you can tolerate the ads and manual search on the free tier.
+If AI-powered photo and voice logging are appealing, the Premium+ tier at $99.99 per year adds those capabilities via the Cal AI acquisition.

 YAZIO is the right choice if you value a polished daily experience, want barcode scanning without a premium subscription, and prefer an accessible price point.
-You may be based in Europe, where YAZIO's regional food coverage is stronger than MyFitnessPal's US-centric database.
-You practice intermittent fasting and want a tracking app with built-in fasting tools rather than a separate timer app.
-You can tolerate occasional data accuracy issues and are willing to verify nutrition values against product labels when precision matters.
-At $6.99/month, the financial risk of trying YAZIO is minimal compared to the $19.99/month commitment that MyFitnessPal Premium requires.
-Over a year, the savings compound: YAZIO Pro costs $83.88 annually while MyFitnessPal Premium costs $239.88 — a $156 difference that buys equivalent core functionality with better design and free barcode scanning.
+You may be based in Europe, where YAZIO's regional food coverage is stronger, where GDPR data protections apply, and where YAZIO's German jurisdiction makes it the more natural default.
+You practice intermittent fasting with a standard protocol and want it integrated into your tracker rather than managed in a separate app.
+At $6.99 per month or approximately $47.90 per year, the financial risk of trying YAZIO is minimal compared to the MFP Premium commitment.
+You can tolerate occasional data accuracy issues and are willing to verify nutrition values against labels when precision matters.

 Frequently Asked Questions